Self-starting Mode Locking

 In fiber lasers, parasitic reflections are generally more difficult to eliminate.
 This is particularly the case for setups which are made using bulk-optical elements, where e.g. reflections from fiber ends can cause problems.
 Angle-polished fiber ends are a way to suppress this effect, if the polishing angle is sufficiently large, but this technique implies additional handling and alignment efforts.
 Even within a fiber, Rayleigh scattering leads to some level of back-reflections, particularly in rare-earth-doped fibers.
 Other factors which makes self-starting more difficult are the use of fast (artificial) saturable absorbers, e.g. realized using nonlinear polarization rotation, and the typically long laser resonators.

 For such reasons, ultrafast fiber lasers often exhibit non-self-starting mode locking.
 It can occur e.g. that after switching the laser on, the pump power first has to be set to a high level where mode locking starts, and then reduced to a level where stable high-quality pulses are generated.

-See also: passive mode locking, saturable absorbers, Kerr lens mode locking, semiconductor saturable absorber mirrors, Spotlight article 2008-05-13, Spotlight article 2018-01-08
+See also: passive mode locking, saturable absorbers, Kerr lens mode locking, semiconductor saturable absorber mirrors, The Photonics Spotlight 2008-05-13, The Photonics Spotlight 2018-01-08

 and other articles in the categories lasers, light pulses